wim-vdw/bash-script-examples/README.md

-# bash-script-examples
-BASH script examples
+# BASH script examples
+Some simple reference BASH scripts to understand the different features.
+Most of the scripts should be self-explanatory.
+Additional information has been included in the different scripts via comments.